spencertipping/phi/doc/evaluation.md

 IO to produce the lower-order one.
 This continues until we end up with a constant.
 (And this is how `eval` and `require` must work.)

+**Q:** Is it ok to write an interpreter with no support for compile-time IO and bootstrap from there?
+It should be.

 OK... so:

 1. There is no "unevaluated quantity"; instead, we have "IO-dependent